JustinHuPrime/DataPackCrafter/MILESTONES.md

 # Milestone 3

 We are currently working on the user study - part of our group is working on that in parallel with the other group.
 We are also implementing the DSL before changes from the user study in order to reduce workload during milestone 4.
 After the user study is complete, we will note down the changes to be made and make them during milestone 4.

+The user study was conducted using this google doc: https://docs.google.com/document/d/1-FkeVnwK4Y5bahaR93pCqiHJJU21xNFJCOsR8H3_BaM/edit?usp=sharing

+We found that the biggest confusion for our users was the on blocks which only allow very particular things within them (minecraft commands).
+We tried to come up with something that would work around this confusion, and we found that it would probably need to be a very large fundamental change to try and make this more clear or to allow for any expression in these blocks.
+The other thing we found was that the activity that we got our users to do had an intended solution of recursion and both users gravitated to doing it iteratively even though the iterative solution is more cumbersome.
+This might be due to coming to the conclusion that they should use recursion is somewhat uncommon.
+We will be having further discussions of the results and if there are any feasible changes at a later date.